 When you start the iCare Console for the first time, just after installation, you need to perform a few preliminary configuration tasks to ensure correct operation.
-These configuration tasks are listed below by order of priority:
+These configuration tasks are listed below, in order of priority:

-- Setting Up the BMC Super User Password, on page 5-6 - Importing Resources, on page 2-2 - Configuring Autocalls, on page 4-3, if you have subscribed to Bull's Remote Maintenance service offer.
+- Importing Resources, on page 2-2 - Completing the Site Form on page 5-2 and Configuring Autocalls, on page 5-3, if you have subscribed to Bull's Remote Maintenance service offer.